forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ## Hugo

 Hugo is a static site generator written in Go.
-Hugo is created by Steve Francia and Bjørn Erik Pedersen.
-The development is currently lead by the Norwegian.
+Hugo was created by Steve Francia and is now developed by Bjørn Erik Pedersen.

-Started in 2013, Hugo has quickly grown to become one of the most popular SSG with over 44k stars on GitHub.
+Started in 2013, Hugo has quickly grown to become one of the most popular SSG with over 46k stars on GitHub.

-Hugo has a clear advantage over other SSGs: it's **fast.**
+Hugo has a clear advantage over other SSGs: it's **blazing fast.**

-It also has one of the most (if not _the_ most) thriving communities for an SSG.
+It also has one of the most thriving communities for an SSG.

 {{% tip %}}